telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/openclientdatasource-component/how-to-configure-the-openclientdatasource-component.md

 # How to Configure the OpenClientDataSource Component

 You can connect to data from OpenEdge AppServer ABL procedures using the Telerik __OpenClientDataSource__ component.
 To do this, you need the following prerequisites and configuration settings.

+## Prerequisites

++ Running instance of OpenEdge AppServer with deployed [supported ABL procedure]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/openclientdatasource-component/overview%}).

++ Generated .NET 4.0 proxy assembly for the target procedure along with its dependencies.

 ## Configuring the OpenClientDataSource Component